 Abdominal Fat in Men and Women

-Abdominal fat or middle-age spread, now is of greater concern than previous decades.
+Abdominal fat or middle-age spread now is of greater concern than previous decades.

 However, as women age, body weight tends to increase and distribution causes shape change

 Especially during menopause, women find extra pounds and shape change occurring around the abdomen.
-The ratio of fat to lean tissue shifts and fat storage begins favoring the mid-line.
+The ratio of fat to lean tissue shifts and fat storage begins favouring the mid-line.
 Even women who don’t actually gain weight may still gain inches at the waist.

 In days gone by, women might have accepted these changes as an inevitable fact of postmenopausal life.
 But we’ve now been put on serious notice that as our waistlines grow, so do our health risks such as cardiovascular disease and type 2 diabetes.

 Abdominal, or visceral, fat is of particular concern because it’s a key player in a variety of health problems — much more so than subcutaneous fat, the kind you can grasp with your hand.